 (1) The IPA shall hold an exit conference with representatives of the agency's governing authority and top management, which may include representatives of any component units (housing authorities, charter schools, hospitals, foundations, etc.), if applicable.
 The OSA has the authority to notify the agency or IPA that the state auditor shall be informed of the date of any progress meetings and the exit conference.
 If such notification is received, the IPA and agency shall invite the state auditor to attend all such conferences.
-If component unit's governing authority and top management.
+If component unit representatives cannot attend the combined exit conference, a separate exit conference shall be held with the component unit's governing authority and top management.
 The exit conference and presentation to governance shall occur in the forum agreed to by the agency and the IPA, to include virtual or telephonic options.
 The OSA reserves the right to require an in-person exit conference and presentation to the board.
 The date of the exit conference(s) and the names and titles of personnel attending shall be stated in the last page of the audit report.